 MEETINGS

 The Committee meets on a monthly and as needed basis, as dictated by the Chair and Committee.
+Minutes of the meeting will be taken by the Secretary (or another member if the secretary is absent) and delivered to the Chapter Executive Director as soon as possible following the meeting.

 MEMBERS

 Members must be members in good standing with CAI-CV and are solicited at least once a year.
-The Committee is responsible to make a best effort to balance the Committee with equal members from each of the three primary membership groups.
+The Committee is responsible to make a best effort to balance the Committee with equal members from each of the three primary membership representation groups (MRG).

 REPORTS

 The Committee tracks delegated tasks and the liaison makes an oral update to the Board of Directors monthly.
+Alternatively the minutes of the meeting may be submitted to the board for their review.

 AMENDING THE CHARTER

 The members will review the Charter periodically and vote on any changes to the Charter.
-The Board liaison will deliver the amended Charter for Board review.
+The Board liaison will deliver the amended Charter for Board review and approval.

 ANNUAL REVIEWS

-At the end of each year, the Committee reviews the budget, Advertising & Marketing Plan and makes a report to the Awards Committee regarding members' time and efforts for consideration when choosing Chapter award recipients.
+At the end of each year, the Committee reviews the Committee budget, Advertising & Marketing Plan for Committee’s desired sponsorship opportunities, and makes a report to the Awards Committee regarding members' time and efforts for consideration when choosing Chapter award recipients.

 COMMITTEE GOAL

-The goal of the Education Committee is to promote the Chapter's mission of providing educational opportunities to association managers and community association volunteer leaders.
+The goal of the Education Committee is to promote the Chapter's mission of providing educational opportunities to Association Managers, Community Association Volunteer Leaders, and Business Partners.